 Starting from the bottom of the neck and going up, ENT surgeons deal with such issues as diseases in the gullet or voice box.
 Concerning the nose, they are concerned with conditions ranging from allergies to nasal obstructions.
-In terms of the auditory system, they may have to deal with ear infections, hearing loss and even balance disorders.
-Elsewhere in the head and neck, ENT surgeons have expertise in the treatment of tumors, facial injuries and physical deformities.
+In terms of the auditory system, they may have to deal with ear infections, hearing loss, and even balance disorders.
+Elsewhere in the head and neck, ENT surgeons have expertise in the treating tumors, facial injuries, and physical deformities.
 Pediatric otolaryngology is a division of the specialty that is dedicated to helping children with the same disorders, including deformities present at the time of birth.
-Although otolaryngologists may use different methods, including medications, their emphasis is in surgical treatment of health disorders, whether it be cosmetic or reconstructive in nature.
+Although otolaryngologists may use different methods, including medications, their emphasis is the surgical treatment of health disorders, whether it be cosmetic or reconstructive in nature.

 Many of the health problems that ENT surgeons deal with might be treatable by primary care physicians.
 However, anyone who has suffered a serious injury or is experiencing a chronic condition should consider turning to the services of an ENT specialist.

 Find PDF versions of the handouts that we give to our patients after their procedures - which include: nasal fracture, tonsillectomy, vocal cord biopsy, PE tube insertion and much more!

 8854 W Emerald St Suite 150 Boise, ID 83704 Office: 208-229-2368 Fax: 888-815-1651